This week’s guest is Amy Widdowson from Nile Guide.

 It will be a few days before some of my longer posts with images make it to the site, but I would like to rattle off a quick update regarding something I’ve been working on since I’ve arrived in Spain: learning Spanish. (more…)

-World Heritage Site #111: La Lonja de la Seda de Valencia, Spain
+From the World Heritage inscription for La Lonja de la Seda de Valencia:

 The shocking thing about La Lonja isn’t that it is a World Heritage Site, it is that the other things around it in central Valencia are not.
 The Lonja itself is a very simple building today with an empty interior.
 It is one of many buildings in the old city of Valencia which is part of its rich merchant history.
 Pay close attention to the gargoyles on the exterior of the building and some of the internal stone carvings around the doors.
 You will find some shocking surprises.